zhzy0077/ifttt-action/README.md

 # ifttt-action
-A ifttt solution based on GitHub Actions
+An ifttt solution based on GitHub Actions.